Torah Code Basics

 (7) I would never do a matrix based on a year as an axis term because it is too short and because I have seen many thousands of times that years are not statistically important, or to phrase it another way, there is no evidence seen that dating events was a purpose of the Code.
 This fits in with the concept that God, in His mercy, hides the date of death for most people.

 (8) Axis terms that can found at a single ELS like Ark of the Covenant (in Hebrew alef resh vav nun bet resh yud tav) are never split into two spatially separated words like Ark and Covenant.
-The term must appear as 8 letters in sequence as it appears in Torah; or as 9 letters in sequence as it appears in the 3rd to 6th chapters of Joshua as Ark of THE Covenant (alef resh vav nun hey bet resh yud tav).
+The term must appear as 8 letters in sequence as it appears in Torah; or as 9 letters in sequence as it appears in the 3rd to 6th chapters of Joshua as Ark of THE Covenant (alef resh vav nun HEY bet resh yud tav).

-(9) Because many names require at wrapped search (more than 1 computer pass through the Torah’s 304,805 letters) to find, the wrapped search is the method used to find the name rather than splitting it.
+(9) Because many names require a wrapped search (more than 1 computer pass through the Torah’s 304,805 letters) to find, the wrapped search is the method used to find the name rather than splitting it.

 (10) Where a full first and last name can not be found at an ELS even in a wrapped search, the first name initial and last name are sought.
 This generally occurs where a name has any of the follow letters: multiple samechs, tets, gimels and zayins.
 In such cases, if the name is just a transliteration, a shin/sin may be substituted for a samech, and a tav may be substituted for a tet.